mkmat/gensaw/README.md

 # gensaw (code)
 ## Efficient generation of self-avoiding, semiflexible rotational isomeric chain ensembles in bulk, in confined geometries, and on surfaces

-The code available from this repository had been published in
+The code available from the current repository https://github.com/mkmat/gensaw had been published in

 O. Weismantel, A.A.
 Galata, M. Sadeghi, A. Kröger, M. Kröger, Efficient generation of self-avoiding, semiflexible rotational isomeric chain ensembles in bulk, in confined geometries, and on surfaces,